joachimpoutaraud/estimating-repertoire-size-in-birds/README.md

 ### 3. Extracting

 Features are extracted from each bird syllable and constitute a feature vector, which is a representation of the syllable.
 Since bird songs are musical in nature, time and frequency-based features used in audio and music retrieval are extracted for the bird syllable classification.
-The feature vector is composed of 14 Descriptive Features (DFs), 13 Mel-Frequency Cepstral Coefficients (MFCCs) to which the duration of the syllable (DUR) is concatenated, thus yielding a feature vector of length 28.
+The feature vector is composed of 14 **Descriptive Features (DFs)**, 13 **Mel-Frequency Cepstral Coefficients (MFCCs)** to which the duration of the syllable (DUR) is concatenated, thus yielding a feature vector of length 28.

+**Descriptive Features (DFs)**

 - Energy (EN)
 - Zero Crossing Rate (ZCR)